Cray-HPE/docs-csm/install/common-pre-install/hpcm_switch_conf_spine_002.md

+# Configuration of Spine Switch 02

-# Copy the text from here
+Copy the following text for `sw-spine02` configuration:

+> __Note:__ The username and password must be updated accordingly.

 ```text
 ##